forthy42/net2o/wiki/guidelines.md

 5. In case thy temper is going full bursar, eat dried frog pills and calm down.

-6. Celibacy is mandatory.
+6. Celibacy is mandatory¹.
 Up to seven sons are tolerated, but keep track of all of them.
 Daughters count as sons.
 They all start at level 1, and need magical potty training.